 Moab Music Festival

-Twenty-three years after the festival’s inception, the sound waves are still going strong, and it’s definitely worth a trip for both out-of-towners and Utah locals alike.
+Since the festival's inception in 1992, the sound waves are still going strong, and it’s definitely worth a trip for both out-of-towners and Utah locals alike.
 There are one to two concerts per day for two weeks, in venues dotting the area’s landscape.

 The venues are unconventional to say the least — three concerts are held in a secret rock grotto that guests are jet-boated to (a surreal place that you can’t get to otherwise), another show is held on the less-esoteric lawn of Moab’s town park, and yet another is at the lovely Red Cliffs Lodge.
 The festival culminates in a multi-day musical rafting trip down Cataract Canyon, a must-do if you can fit it into your schedule and budget.
 The festival organizers and musicians partner with a local rafting company to pull it all off.
 This is a big win for concert-goers because all your food and camping equipment are supplied, so all you need to bring is your own personal belongings.